Dean Martin: Teaming with Jerry Lewis

 A radio series began in 1949, the year Martin and Lewis signed with Paramount producer Hal B. Wallis as comedy relief for the movie My Friend Irma.
 Their agent, Abby Greshler, negotiated one of Hollywood's best deals: although they received only $75,000 between them for their films with Wallis, Martin and Lewis were free to do one outside film a year, which they would co-produce through their own York Productions.

 They also controlled their club, record, radio, and television appearances, and through these they earned millions of dollars.
 In Dean & Me, Lewis calls Martin one of the great comic geniuses of all time.
 They were friends, as well, with Lewis acting as best man when Martin remarried in 1949.

 But harsh comments from critics, as well as frustration with the similarity of Martin and Lewis movies, which producer Hal Wallis refused to change, led to Martin's dissatisfaction.
-He put less enthusiasm into the work.

 Martin soldiered on during the production of the Martin & Lewis feature 3 Ring Circus (1954), when a publicity photo of Martin, Lewis, and actress Sheree North was published on the cover of Look magazine.
 Martin was shocked to see Lewis and North pictured but Martin cropped off the page.

 The team's publicity manager, Jack Keller, remembered Martin walking on the set "with a copy of Look and he threw it right in my face and called me every vile name he could think of."
 Lewis recalled Martin "saying he was fed up to the ears playing a stooge.
 One morning he arrived an hour late on the set and stared daggers at me.
 'Anytime you wanta call it quits, just let me know.'"
 Martin was chagrined by the situation: "Why the hell should I come in on time?
 There's not a damn thing for me to do."

-In later years Martin reflected on the working conditions during 3 Ring Circus: "There was no sense of me being in that picture at all.
+In later years, Martin reflected on the working conditions during 3 Ring Circus: "There was no sense of me being in that picture at all.
 The picture was on 35 minutes before I sang one song.
 Then it was an old one, 'It's a Big, Wide Wonderful World', and I sang it to animals."

-Martin lived up to his contract and remained with Lewis until the agreement expired on July 25, 1956, 10 years to the day from the first teaming.
+Martin lived up to his contract and remained with Lewis until the agreement expired on July 25, 1956, ten years to the day from the first teaming.